Essential management skills

 Through the use of PRISM®, managers are able to:

-- Understand their natural behaviour in a range of situations and how that impacts on their role as a manager
+- Understand their natural behaviour and how this impacts on their role as a manager

 - Start to understand why individuals behave in the way that they do

-- Be able to develop more effective strategies designed for specific individuals
+- Be able to develop more effective communication strategies designed for specific individuals

-- Develop better working relationships with individuals and therefore create a more harmonious working environment
+- Develop better working relationships, therefore creating more harmonious working environments

 - Learn to deal with conflict more effectively